DoodleScheduling/k8sgrowthbook-controller/README.md

 Kubernetes controller for managing growthbook.

-Currently supported are `GrowthbookFeature`, `GrowthbookClient` and `GrowthbookInstance` while the later one is the main resource referencing others.
-Basically for deploying features or clients a `GrowthbookInstance` resource needs to be declared.
+Currently supported are `GrowthbookOrganization`, `GrowthbookUser`, `GrowthbookFeature`, `GrowthbookClient` and `GrowthbookInstance` while the later one is the main resource referencing organizations and users while organizations select further resources including clients, features and users (organization membership).
+Basically for deploying features and clients a `GrowthbookInstance` as well as at least one `GrowthbooKOrganization` resource needs to be created.

-This controller does not deploy growthbook.
+This controller does not deploy growthbook itself.
 It manages resources for an existing growthbook instance.
-Growthbook currently does not support managing features nor clients in their http rest api.
+Growthbook currently does not support managing features nor clients within the scope of the rest api.
 This controller bypasses their api and manages the resources on MongoDB directly.

 ## Example Usage

+The following manifests configure:
+* A reference to an existing growthbook instance (mongodb)
+* A growthbook org called `my-org`
+* An admin user called `admin` and assigned to `my-org` as admin with the password `password`
+* Two features assigned to the org `my-org`
+* A Client SDK connection assigned to the org `my-org` with the token `token`

 ```yaml
 apiVersion: growthbook.infra.doodle.com/v1beta1
 kind: GrowthbookInstance